 Most people probably think that the Gantt Chart was developed by Microsoft.
-The truth is that the Gantt Chart was released by Henry Gantt in the early 1910’s and remains relatively unchanged.
+In fact, the Gantt Chart was released by Henry Gantt in the early 1910s and remains relatively unchanged.
 How is it that a tool that is over 100 years old is still in use when so many other technologies have come and gone during this era?
 Simply stated, the Gantt Chart remains the best way to visualize and track a project plan.
 A Gantt Chart is probably the best tool to depict:

 The start and end date of each task

 The critical path for a project

 Every few years, a software company releases a new tool that is supposed to make the Gantt Chart redundant.
 In fact, it has become a cottage industry to predict the demise or irrelevancy of the Gantt Chart.

 Below, we have listed 3 good reasons why the Gantt Chart is as useful today as it was in 1910.
 More to the point, I’m also going to show the enhancements to Gantt we are seeing in online project management software (sorry Microsoft).

 Project Management newbies are mystified or even intimidated by the Gantt Chart.